 The best travel insurance for backpackers, nomads, frequent & long-term travelers, and immigrants/ex-pats.

 Let us help you avoid foreign transaction fees, save you some money and avoid the mishaps we encountered.

 Long Term Traveling FAQ’s

 What do I do with my stuff when I leave?

 Before you even think about packing up all your stuff and finding somewhere to keep it until you get back, you need to get started on getting rid of as much of it as you can.
 Seriously: start NOW.
 The more stuff you have to store, the more expensive it will be, and the more stuff you’ll have to come home to!

 Another option is to rent a storage unit.
-You’ll have the choice between non climate-controlled storage units — where your belongings will be subject to fluctuating outdoor temperatures — and climate-controlled storage units.
-Most stuff will be fine in a basic non climate-controlled storage unit; however, if you have a lot of climate-sensitive belongings (like artwork, a nice wine collection, an instrument, records, or some types of wooden furniture and electronics), you may want to consider a climate-controlled storage unit.
+Most stuff will be fine in a basic storage unit; however, if you have a lot of climate-sensitive belongings, you may want to consider a climate-controlled storage unit.

 Another great option is to use a service like Neighbor, which allows people to rent out their garage, driveway, shed, attic, spare bedroom, personal parking lot, or any other storage space they’ve got lying around unused.
 It’s usually cheaper than a storage unit, and you might even be able to find somewhere climate-controlled, too.